 What are the different types of customer loyalty programmes available?

 Not all customer loyalty programmes are the same.
 Each type of rewards programme has unique benefits that can help you build customer loyalty and encourage repeat business.
-Here are some of the most effective types:

 1. Points-Based Loyalty Programmes: Points-based loyalty programmes are among the most popular types.
 These programmes allow customers to earn points for their purchases and other interactions, such as sharing on social media, leaving reviews, celebrating birthdays, or participating in gamification activities.
 These points can be redeemed for rewards like freebies, cashback, and perks.
 Implementing a loyalty programme with a points system can significantly boost customer engagement and retention.